-Along with a fresh (and um.. full on) new season of Euphoria, 2022 has also brought us the year of refreshed look for all your favourite Go-To products.
-It’s been in the works for a looong time, and the result is a brighter, fresher, more sustainable package with the exact same magic formulas on the inside.
+Along with a fresh and immediately iconic new season of White Lotus, 2022 also brought us a refreshed look for all your favourite Go-To products.
+It was in the works for a looong time, and the result is a brighter, fresher, more sustainable package with the exact same magic formulas on the inside.

 Because this has been such a mammoth project, we wanted to give you a little insight into how the new-look Go-To came to be.
 So, I cornered Go-To’s brilliant Group Product Manager, Kerry Guthrie, to share all the behind-the-scenes info and a little taste of what’s coming next.